Decline in newspaper advertising weighs on Gannett results

 Excluding special items, earnings per share were 58 cents, in line with analysts' average forecast.

-Special items in the quarter totaled $35.7 million, including workforce restructuring charges.
+Special items in the quarter totalled $35.7 million, including workforce restructuring charges.

 (Reporting by Jennifer Saba in New York; Editing by Gerald E. McCormick, Nick Zieminski and John Wallace)